Uber joins forces with global public transport association

-BRUSSELS, Dec 4 (Reuters) - Ride-hailing app Uber said on Monday it was joining a global public transport association to improve mobility in the cities it operates in.
+BRUSSELS (Reuters) - Ride-hailing app Uber [UBER.UL] said on Monday it was joining a global public transport association to improve mobility in the cities it operates in.

 Uber also said it was joining the International Association of Public Transportation (UITP) to connect more people to public transport.